oroinc/documentation/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

 2. On the custom reports page, select the report to delete, hover over the |IcEllipsisH| **More Options** menu, and then click |IcDelete| **Delete**.

    .. image:: /user_guide/img/business_intelligence/custom_reports_14.png
-      :alt: From the custom reports grid
+      :alt: The delete icon on the page of all reports

 3. In the **Deletion Confirmation** dialog box, click **Yes, Delete**.